 Potato Topping ideas

 To make a potato dish into a dinner recipe, you can go crazy on the toppings or light if you have it as a side dish.
-To make an equally tasty variation, here are some ideas to liven up roasted potato;
+To make an equally tasty variation, here are some ideas to liven up roasted potatoes;

-- Bacon jam: this apple bacon jam with caramelized onion is the holy grail and would make for an ultimate topping.
+- Bacon jam: This apple bacon jam with caramelized onion is the holy grail and would make for an ultimate topping.

 - Cream cheese with sour cream

-- Cheese; sharp cheddar, Parmesan, mozzarella
+- Cheese: sharp cheddar, Parmesan, mozzarella

 - Beans with melty cheese